-[N]ew governance regulation, unlike command and control regulation, is regulation based on an iterative process between private party experience and a regulator that serves variously as clearinghouse, catalyst, monitor, prod, and coordinator" (Ford 2010a: 445).
+[N]ew governance regulation, unlike command and control regulation, is regulation based on an iterative process between private party experience and a regulator that serves variously as clearinghouse, catalyst, monitor, prod, and coordinator.

-As De Burca and Scott explain in the introduction to their collection of essays on NG in the EU and the US, explain a range of processes and practices that have a normative dimension but do not operate primarily or at all through the formal mechanism of traditional commandand-control type legal institutions.
+As de Búrca and Scott explain in the introduction to their collection of essays on NG in the EU and the United States,

+The concept of new governance is by no means a settled one.
+It is a construct which has been developed to explain a range of processes and practices that have a normative dimension but do not operate primarily or at all through the formal mechanism of traditional command-and-control type legal institutions.
 The language of governance rather than government in itself signals a shift away from the monopoly of traditional politico-legal institutions, and implies either the involvement of actors other than classically governmental actors, or indeed the absence of any traditional framework of government, as is the case in the European Union and in any transnational context.
 In a practical sense, the concept of new governance results from a sharing of experience by practitioners and scholars across a wide variety of policy domains which are quite diverse and disparate in institutional and political terms, and in terms of the concrete problem to be addressed.
-Yet in each case, the common features which have been identified involve a shift in emphasis away from command-and-control in favor of 'regulatory' approaches which are less rigid, less prescriptive, less committed to uniform outcomes, and less hierarchical in nature (De Burca & Scott 2006: 2).
+Yet in each case, the common features which have been identified involve a shift in emphasis away from command-and-control in favor of "regulatory" approaches which are less rigid, less prescriptive, less committed to uniform outcomes, and less hierarchical in nature.